Belize at a glance

 We host volunteers of all ages, from 9 months old to 90 years old.
 Children under 18 must be accompanied by their parent, their Youth Pastor or a responsible adult.

-If you are travelling a child (under the age of 18), and if both parents are not traveling with the child, you will need to carry a consent letter with you when you fly outside the US.
+If you are traveling with a child (under the age of 18), and if both parents are not traveling with the child, you will need to carry a consent letter with you when you fly outside the US.
 You can find more info from US CBP here: Parental Consent/Permission Letter.

 Can we book our own flights?
 Yes!
 You're free to book your own flights to and from Belize.
 There is only one International Airport in Belize, the airport code is BZE.
 If you need assistance or advice, feel free to ask us.
 We love to help!